-Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
+Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.

 - a.
-Remove key from ignition. - b.
-Move platform on right cab-forward side of machine to "open position" to allow access to the battery.
+Remove key from ignition. - Move platform on right cab-forward side of machine to open position to allow access to the battery.

-- c.
-Remove red plastic covers (A) from positive cable clamps.
-Loosen the clamps, and remove cable from batteries. - d.
-Open engine compartment hood to highest position.
+- Remove red plastic covers (A) from positive cable clamps.
+Loosen the clamps and remove cable from batteries. - d.
+Open engine compartment hood to lowest position.
 See Section 7.4 ENGINE COMPARTMENT HOOD.

 - e.
-Clean area around the plastic cap on access hole (B).
+Clean area around the plastic cap on access hole(B).
 Remove the cap. - f.
 Insert the tool (C) into the flywheel housing until it engages the ring gear. - g.
-Attach a 1/2 inch square drive ratchet or breaker bar, and turn. - h.
-Remove barring tool, and clean oil from around access hole. - i.
-Clean plastic cap, and re-install in hole with silicone sealant. - j.
-Re-connect the battery. - k.
-Close hood, and move maintenance platform back to "working position".
+Attach a 1/2 inch square drive ratchet or breaker bar and turn. - h.
+Remove barring tool and clean oil from around access hole. - Clean plastic cap and reinstall in hole with silicone sealant. - j.
+Reconnect the battery. - k.
+Close hood and move maintenance platform back to working position.